Anything-Minecraft-Team/anything-minecraft/server/info/lists/plugins/anticheats.md

 # Anti-Cheat Plugins

 Here is a list of some anti-cheats, good or bad.
-Spigot has it's own [wiki page on anti-cheats](https://www.spigotmc.org/wiki/anti-cheat-list-bukkit-and-spigot/).
+Spigot has its own [wiki page on anti-cheats](https://www.spigotmc.org/wiki/anti-cheat-list-bukkit-and-spigot/).
 This page is based on that list.

 Generally speaking, paid anti-cheat plugins are better than free ones.